jcatankard/fourier_forecast/README.md

      - yearly_seasonality: 365.25 days

 ### Future updates:
- - unit tests
+ - add unit tests to pipeline
- - deploy to pip
+ - add deploy to pip into pipeline
  - weighted fitting: fit the data whilst placing greater emphasis on more recent data or periods of higher importance
  - higher fourier orders: fit multiple waves per seasonal component to create a more nuanced fit
  - confidence intervals